-2 CREW does not concede, as a factual matter, GSA's position that President Trump had no involvement in the decisionmaking process concerning the FBI Headquarters, but CREW's own position on this issue is irrelevant for purposes of evaluating GSA's privilege claim.
+&lt;sup>4 CREW does not concede, as a factual matter, GSA's position that President Trump had no involvement in the decisionmaking process concerning the FBI headquarters, but CREW's own position on this issue is irrelevant for purposes of GSA's privilege claim.
 Because GSA carries the burden of establishing the privilege, it must provide facts demonstrating that the withheld communications relate to presidential decisionmaking.
-It has failed to do so, and thus its privilege claim should be rejected.
+Not only has GSA failed to provide such facts, it has vehemently denied that any such presidential decisionmaking occurred.
+See CREW Ex.
+1 at A-2-A-3.